Rainier, Washington: 20th century

-Rainier was officially incorporated on October 20, 1947.
-In 1948, Rainier opened its town hall at 102 Dakota Street South; it housed the Rainier town council, police department, and fire department.
+Rainier was officially incorporated on October 20, 1947; the incorporation, known as a "city of the fourth class", passed by a town vote of 74 to 31.
+A mayor-council form of government was approved; Glenn Lund served as the city's first mayor In 1948, Rainier opened its town hall at 102 Dakota Street South; it housed the Rainier town council, police department, and fire department.

 On May 4, 1974, Rainier High School was destroyed by a fire caused by an electrical fault in an attic storage space; the state's fire marshal office had previously noted several fire hazards during inspections of the building.
 Classes were cancelled for the remainder of the school year; a set of 13 portable classrooms were constructed adjacent to the destroyed building by local residents and soldiers from nearby Fort Lewis.
 The portable buildings had been sold at cost by Seattle Public Schools after they were withdrawn from a surplus auction.
 A new building for Rainier High School—along with a new elementary school—was opened on September 1, 1976.
 In late 1979, the Town of Rainier considered leasing a portable building from Rainier School District as the existing town hall had grown too small to hold meetings in.
 While the school board was willing to lease the building, they were only willing to do so for a 1-year term, citing that increasing enrollment numbers could necessitate the use of the building.

 In 1990, Rainier's current Town Hall was built at 102 Rochester Street West.
 It was assembled from several prefabricated pieces, forming the manufactured building that serves as the Town Hall.

+21st century

+Rainier officially adopted the title of "City of Rainier" in 2001.
+In the 21st century, Rainier is considered to be a rural, suburban community with a majority of the population commuting to Olympia or Tacoma.